davidvh/argocd/apps/readme.md

 6. Update one of the LDAP accounts to be an Admin.
 7. Re-sync the deployment to revert the `AUTH_METHOD` change and configure LDAP access.

+## Jellyfin

+This is a media player.

+### Setup

+1. Configure Samba shares in Truenas for your Movies, TV Shows, etc.
+2. Create a user account for Jellyfin to access the Samba shares.
+Remember the username and the UID that Truenas assigns.
+3. Deploy Jellyfin
+   - Configure the UID and GID to match the Truenas user.
+   - Configure the smbSecrets with the Truenas username
+   - Configure the smbMounts to mount the Samba shares
+4. (TODO) Manually update the created SMB secret with the correct password
+5. Login to the Jellyfin service.
+Configure an admin user and add the Samba shares.
+6. Add the LDAP plugin and restart Jellyfin
+7. Create a new LDAP user account for Jellyfin with read-only and password management permissions.
+8. Configure the LDAP plugin to connect to the LLDAP instance using the created LDAP user (see https://github.com/lldap/lldap/blob/main/example_configs/jellyfin.md).

 ## Whoami

 This is a basic test application to confirm the service and logged-in account.